MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/Design.md

 For all Azure Virtual WAN VHubs, Policy will ensure that Azure Firewall is deployed and linked to existing global Azure Firewall Policy, as well as the creation of a regional Firewall Policy if needed.

 Azure Policy will also deploy default NSGs and UDRs in Landing Zones, and while NSG will be linked to all subnets, UDR will only be linked to VNet injected PaaS services subnets.
 Azure Policy will ensure that the right NSG and UDR rules are configured to allow control plane traffic for VNet injected services to continue to work but only for those Azure PaaS services that have been approved as per the whitelisting framework described in this document.
-This is required, as when landing zone VNets get connected to Virtual WAN VHub, they will get the default route (0.0.0.0/0) configured to point to their regional Azure Firewall, hence UDR and NSG rules are required to protect and manage control plane traffic for VNet injected PaaS services (such as SQL MI).
+This is required.
+When landing zone VNets connect to Virtual WAN VHub, they will get the default route (0.0.0.0/0) configured to point to their regional Azure Firewall.
+UDR and NSG rules are required to protect and manage control plane traffic for VNet injected PaaS services (such as SQL MI).

 For cross-premises connectivity, Policy will ensure that ExpressRoute and/or VPN gateways are deployed (as required by the regional VHub), and it will connect the VHub to on-premises using ExpressRoute (by taking the ExpressRoute resource ID and authorization key as parameters).
-In case of VPN, Contoso can decide if they use their existing SD-WAN solution to automate the connectivity from branch offices into Azure via S2S VPN, or alternatively, Contoso can manually configure the CPE devices on the branch officers, and then let Azure Policy to configure the VPN sites in Azure Virtual WAN.
-As Contoso is rolling out a SD-WAN solution to manage the connectivity of all their branches around the globe, their preference is to use the SD-WAN solution, which is a solution certified with Azure Virtual WAN, to connect all their branches to Azure.
+In case of VPN, Contoso can decide whether to use their existing SD-WAN solution to automate the connectivity from branch offices into Azure via S2S VPN, or alternatively, Contoso can manually configure the CPE devices on the branch officers, and then let Azure Policy to configure the VPN sites in Azure Virtual WAN.
+As Contoso is rolling out an SD-WAN solution to manage the connectivity of all their branches around the globe, their preference is to use the SD-WAN solution, which is a solution certified with Azure Virtual WAN to connect all of their branches to Azure.

-### File ->New -> Landing Zone (Subscription)
+### File -> New -> Landing Zone (subscription)

-Contoso wants to minimize the time it takes to create Landing Zones and do not want central IT to become bottleneck.
-Subscription will be unit of management for the landing zones and each business owner will have access to Azure Billing Profile that will allow them to create new subscription (a.k.a.
-Landing Zones) with and ability to delegate this task to their own IT teams.
+Contoso wants to minimize the time it takes to create Landing Zones and does not want central IT to be bottlenecked.
+A subscription will be the unit of management for landing zones, and each business owner will have access to an Azure Billing Profile that will allow them to create new subscriptions (also known as "landing zones") with an ability to delegate this task to their IT teams.
-Once new subscription is provisioned, subscription will be automatically placed in desired management group and subject to policy configured.
+Once a new subscription is provisioned, it's automatically placed in a target management group and subject to the configured policy.

 Networking:
 1)    Create VNet inside Landing Zone and establish VNet peering with VWAN VHub in the same Azure region
-2)    Create Default NSG inside Landing Zone with default rules e.g. no RDP/SSH from Internet
+2)    Create Default NSG inside Landing Zone with default rules; e.g., no RDP/SSH from Internet
 3)    Ensure new subnets created inside Landing Zone must have NSGs
-4)    Default NSG Rules cannot be modified e.g. RDP/SSH from Internet
+4)    Default NSG Rules cannot be modified; e.g., RDP/SSH from Internet
-5)    Enable NSG Flow logs and connect it to Log Analytics Workspace in management subscription.
+5)    Enable NSG Flow logs and connect it to Log Analytics Workspace in management subscription
-6)    Protect VNet traffic across VHubs with NSGs.
+6)    Protect VNet traffic across VHubs with NSGs

 IAM
 1)    Create Azure AD Group for Subscriptions access